greenFantasy/cs197-final-project/README.md

 In order to run the model training process with the CXR-BERT model for the text stack, include the following at the end of the command.

 ```
---use_cxrbert
+locking.use_cxrbert=True
 ```

 In order to run the model training process with the ViTMAE image stack you need to include two flags.
 The first is a boolean flag to indicate you want to use it and the second is a path for the model checkpoint.
 An example of these flags is as follows.

 ```
---use_vitmae --vitmae_path ./masked-autoencoders/output_dir/checkpoint-0.pth
+locking.use_vitmae=True locking.vitmae_path="./masked-autoencoders/output_dir/checkpoint-0.pth"
 ```

 In order to train the model with a locked text stack, include the following at the end of the training command.

 ```
---lock_text
+locking.lock_text=True
 ```

 In order to train the model with a locked vision stack, include the following at the end of the training command.

 ```
---lock_vision
+locking.lock_vision=True
 ```

 A combination of the above parameter flags may be used to achieve the appropriate experimental training settings.
 We now list out the full commands for the various experiment options (as denoted by our two character notation).
+We have since made this process easier (see above), you can run any experiments by just specifying the locking parameter and let hydra do the work!

 ```
 # uu